MohamedAbdelhakim1/Customer-Loyalty-DWH/README.md

 ## 📌 Project Overview

 This project implements a full **ETL pipeline** and **dimensional data model** to analyze customer flight activity, loyalty points, and enrollment behavior.
-The solution covers everything from raw data ingestion to interactive Power BI dashboards.
+The solution covers everything from raw data ingestion to interactive Power BI dashboards with 3 report pages.

 ---

 ## 🏗️ Architecture

-The project follows a **3-Layer Architecture**:

 ```
 Source Data (CSV Files)